A Conservation Management Curriculum

 Community partnership Coastal zone plans

 Linking social and environmental policy through conservation management is necessary for two reasons.
-Firstly, to ensure we genuinely tackle the root causes of ill-health, poverty and disadvantage.
-Secondly, to deliver significant economic and social dividends in the form of jobs, economic progress and stronger communities.
+First, to ensure we genuinely tackle the root causes of unsustainable ill-health, environmental/economic poverty and disadvantage.
+Second, to deliver significant economic and social dividends in the form of jobs, economic progress and stronger communities.

 Physical capital – the stock of material resources such as equipment, buildings, machinery and other infrastructure that can be used to produce a flow of future income.